This email and any attachments is intended for the named recipient(s) only.

 The Privacy Act 1988 (Cth) (Act), governs the collection, storage, handling, use and disclosure of personal information.
 This policy is developed in accordance with the Act, and the Australian Privacy Principles (APPs) contained in the Act.
 While we are not legally required to comply with the Privacy Act other than when we are conducting activities which involve providing services to the Commonwealth Government under a contract, we seek to operate in accordance with the Act.

 This policy outlines how we manage personal information in the course of providing our services.
 We are committed to taking reasonable steps to implement practices, procedures and systems to securely handle personal information, in particular, in relation to its collection, storage, handling, use and disclosure.

 Personal information is defined in the Act and is information or an opinion about an individual that can be used to identify or reasonably identify an individual whether the information or opinion is true or not, and whether the information or opinion is recorded in material form or not.

 Personal information that is ‘sensitive’ (a term also defined in the Act), including information regarding a person’s health or ethnic origin, is not generally collected by us.
 However, if the collection of such information is required by law or necessary to perform our services, we will require the relevant person’s consent to collect this.

-The type of personal information we collect about individuals typically includes their name and contact details, date of birth, place of birth, career history, qualifications, education, Australian residency/visa status, criminal history, individual performance as a director, and professional associations and memberships.
+The type of personal information we collect about individuals depends on our relationship with them but typically includes their name and contact details, date of birth, place of birth, career history, qualifications, education, Australian residency/visa status, criminal history, individual performance as a director, and professional associations and memberships.

 Due to the nature of our services, in most cases it is not possible for us to give individuals the opportunity to engage with us on an anonymous basis or using a pseudonym unless required by law.